-Me: I always try to look at these situations in the simplest way possible, because we’re humans, and we tend to over complicate things.
-I’m not saying this isn’t complicated, because it is.
-You have 3 dogs, high-value food, and 2 dogs willing to go after another dog in the presence of their owner, why in the world did they think they could even do that in front of you?
+Me: I always try to look at these situations in the simplest way possible.
+Because we’re humans, we tend to overcomplicate things.
+I’m not saying this isn’t complicated because it is.
+You have 3 dogs, high-value food, and 2 dogs willing to go after another dog in the presence of their owner.
+Why in the world did they think they could even do that in front of you?
 For me, that’s the underlying issue.

 Client: Yeah, our vet told us he thought we might have been confusing the dogs as well.

 Client: I think part of the issue is probably that she’s been a near-perfect dog for the past year.
-I guess it’s like one of those kids you really don’t have to discipline very much, she really has not needed much discipline.
+I guess it’s like one of those kids you really don’t have to discipline very much; she really has not needed many disciplines.

 Me: Want to hear something?
-How about this, if your dog isn’t screwing up at least 10-20% of the time, you’re not making your training hard enough.
+How about this, if your dog isn’t screwing up at least 10-20% of the time, you’re training is not challenging enough.

 Client: Well, I must not be then.

-Me: Look, you have to challenge the dogs’ mind.
-I’m not sayin to go out and look for discipline for your dog, but I am saying that if everything comes really easily to your dog, they might be a little bored and they might be like “well I can just do whatever in the hell I want.”
+Me: Look, you have to challenge the dogs’ minds.
+I’m not saying to go out and look for discipline for your dog.
+But I am saying that if everything comes really easily to your dog, they might be a little bored.
+They might be like, “well, I can just do whatever I want.”